Lesotho travel info

 Language

-Sesotho and English are the official languages, but Xhosa and Zulu are widely spoken.
+Sesotho and English are the official languages of Lesotho.
+While Xhosa and Zulu are not official, they are spoken by minority groups in the country.

 Money

-The Lesotho loti (LSL) is the official currency of Lesotho, and is divided into 100 lisente.
-It has the same value as the South African rand, which is accepted as legal currency.
-Banks and exchange bureaus are found in Maseru and in most main towns.
+The Lesotho loti (LSL) is the official currency of Lesotho and is divided into 100 lisente.
+It has the same value as the South African rand, which is also accepted as legal currency.
+Banks and exchange bureaus can be found in Maseru and most main towns.

 Tipping